chingu-voyages/V54-tier3-team-35/README.md

 5. Validation and error handling for users submitting empty fields in the pentagram form.
 6. A result area of the model response to view and read from it.

+## Project Dependencies

+AskIQ has external resources that was used to deploy and operate which are:

+1. NodeJS
+2. PostgresSQL

 ## How to use the AskIQ App

 Here are the below steps needed to run the app in your system: